brachior/moderncv/README.md

 ### Environment and arguments parsing

-Currently, marcro's arguments and environments are not parsing yet.
+Currently, marcro arguments and environments are not parsing yet.

-## Contributing
+## Contribute

 ### CSS